Deep-MI/FastSurfer/INSTALL.md

 ## Windows

 Nothing has been tested so far on Windows.
 We expect the CPU-based containers to work here.
 GPU passthrough will be explored in the future.
-If you want to make use of your GPU, you need to install a dual-boot with Ubuntu on your system.
+If you want to make use of your GPU, you need to install a dual-boot with Ubuntu (or another liunx) on your system.